Tell Premier Horgan: Keep your promise—protect old-growth now!

 When a snap election was called in B.C., British Columbians stepped up and made forests a major election issue.

-In response, the NDP and Green party leaders committed to implementing all 14 recommendations of the independent old-growth panel report—a blueprint for working with Indigenous governments to save these culturally and ecologically significant forests.
+In response, the NDP and Green party leaders committed to implementing all 14 recommendations of the independent old-growth panel report—a blueprint for working with Indigenous governments to save these culturally and ecologically significant forests within three years.

 This is a good step, but time is of the essence.